helloSystem/docs/developer/architecture.md

 ### Preferences

 The system should come with some commonly used preference panels, such as for configuring the system language, OpenZFS Boot Environments, etc. These are just regular applications inside a 'Preferences' subdirectory.
 These should be super simple, "minimal viable" applications.
-It is expected that many will need to be written from scratch, but it is accaptable to re-use pre-existing applications, preferably written in Qt.
+It is expected that many will need to be written from scratch, but it is acceptable to re-use pre-existing applications, preferably written in Qt.